Chowder (TV series): Home media

 The entire series has been released in ten Region 3 fullscreen DVD volumes in Thailand from MVD Company Limited.
 Every episode of Chowder is also available on the iTunes Store.
+The series to date, has no complete release in the United States.

 Reception

 Critical response

 Barry Garron of The Hollywood Reporter thought that the show would appeal to children and adults alike, using exotic artwork, unusual settings, and a zany cast of characters.
 On Toon Zone, Ed Liu expands on the animation and crazy antics of the characters, pointing that "the humor is kid-friendly without being juvenile" and praising it for getting laughs, "without resorting to an excess of toilet humor, even if Chowder's pet happens to be a sentient fart cloud."
 Aaron H. Bynum on Animation Insider wrote, "Featuring brightly colored environments, stylishly matted/fixed background artwork and humorously designed characters with unique personalities to boot, Chowder is one of the network's largest creative accomplishments in recent years."

 Entertainment Weekly ranked Chowder number ten in its list of "10 Best Cartoon Network Shows" in 2012.